Tha Carter III

-Tha Carter III is the sixth studio album by American rapper Lil Wayne, released on June 10, 2008, by Cash Money, Universal Motown & Young Money Entertainment.
-It follows a long string of mixtape releases and guest appearances on other hip hop and R&B artists' albums, helping to increase his exposure in the mainstream.
+Tha Carter III is the sixth studio album by American rapper Lil Wayne, released on June 10, 2008, by Cash Money, Universal Motown and Young Money Entertainment.
+It follows a string of mixtape releases and guest appearances on other hip hop and R&B artists' albums.
 The album features appearances from Jay-Z, T-Pain, Fabolous, Robin Thicke, Busta Rhymes, Juelz Santana, Babyface, Bobby V, and Kanye West, among others.
-It also features Static Major, who is credited posthumously following his death in February 2008.
+It also features Static Major, who is credited posthumously following his death in February of that year.

 Amid release delays and leaks, Tha Carter III became one of the most anticipated releases of 2008.
-It debuted at number one on the US Billboard 200, selling over 1 million copies in its first week which made it one of the fastest-selling albums in the US.
-It reached sales of 2.88 million copies by the end of 2008 and produced four singles that achieved chart success, including the international hit "Lollipop" and Billboard Hot 100 hits "A Milli", "Got Money", and "Mrs. Officer".
+It debuted at number one on the US Billboard 200, selling over one million copies in its first week—which made it one of the fastest-selling albums in the US.
+It reached sales of 2.88 million copies by the end of 2008 and produced four commercially successful singles on the Billboard Hot 100—"Lollipop", which peaked at number one, and the top-ten singles "A Milli" and "Got Money", as well as the top-20 single "Mrs. Officer".

 Upon its release, Tha Carter III received widespread acclaim from music critics and has since been regarded as one of Wayne's best albums.
-It earned Lil Wayne several accolades, including a spot on Rolling Stone's list of The 500 Greatest Albums of All Time.
+It earned the rapper several accolades, including a spot on Rolling Stone's list of The 500 Greatest Albums of All Time.
 It was nominated for Album of the Year at the 2009 Grammy Awards and won for Best Rap Album, while "Lollipop" won Best Rap Song and "A Milli" won Best Rap Solo Performance.
-It has been certified 8× platinum by the Recording Industry Association of America (RIAA).
+It has been certified octuple platinum by the Recording Industry Association of America (RIAA).